 I also found it to be a good spot to fly my Spark drone around a little bit as well.
 It was nice to be able to get some cool bridge shots and shots looking back at the bow and arrow.

-All in all, there isn’t much else to say about this spot but I recommend you check it out if you are exploring the city.
+There isn’t much else to say about this spot, but I recommend you check it out if you are exploring the city.